alissadao/Airline-Passengers-Satisfaction---SQL-PowerBi/README.md

 # Airline-Passengers-Satisfaction---SQL-PowerBi
 ***In this project, I will analyze and visualize my dataset using SQL and PowerBi.***
 ***This dataset will provide me with precious information about the customers' experiences during their flights.
-The passengers will score from 0 to 5 to 12 services in the airplane.
+The passengers will score from 0 to 5 for 12 services in the airplane.
 The passengers vary from children, adults, the elderly, females, and males,....***

 # [View my dashboard](https://app.powerbi.com/links/_VmeztUEsa?ctid=6232b055-76b9-4c13-9b88-b562ae7db6fb&pbi_source=linkShare&bookmarkGuid=96bcfe13-38f4-4dd0-aeaf-8f8d38d04d89)